shivang57721/rablashijupa_website/Introduction.md

 # Study on Wikipedia pageviews before and during Covid period
 ## Introduction

-Since the dawn of time, humanity had to face his worst flaw ever: his dying thirst to knowledge.
+Since the dawn of time, humanity had to face its worst flaw ever : its dying thirst to knowledge.

 Hofstede cultural dimensions model, originally published in the 1970s, is a key tool for understanding cultural differences among countries.
 The 6 dimensions of culture can be defined as follow: